 Charles Sturt University was established as a university in 1989 to provide access to skills and education in regional Australia.
-But even before that (for the last 125 years in fact) the research stations, ag and teaching colleges that joined forces to become CSU were providing opportunities for local communities.
+But even before that (for the last 125 years in fact) the research stations, ag and teaching colleges that joined forces to become the university were providing opportunities for local communities.
 Our commitment to the communities in our regions continues to this day.

 “The university offers $100,000 in grants as an investment in the development of our regions.
 Members of our local communities are encouraged to apply for the funding to support their local community groups and activities.